lluchez/rails-test/README.md

-This is a test project to test deployment on heroku and using apps like Rollbar
+This is a test project to test deployment on heroku and using apps/tools like CircleCI, Rollbar, CodeClimate, etc

+Project is currently visible [here](https://lluchez-rails-test.herokuapp.com/).
+The following resource is also accessible: `[todos](https://lluchez-rails-test.herokuapp.com/todos)`.

 # Steps

+Below are the steps I followed to install of these tools/apps and creating the Rails webapp from scratch.
-You can also use teh following [link](https://relishapp.com/rspec/rspec-rails/docs/gettingstarted) to help you getting started.
+You can also use the following [link](https://relishapp.com/rspec/rspec-rails/docs/gettingstarted) to help you getting started.

 ## Installing Ruby and Rails
 ```